What Are The Factors 60

 Introduction: What are Factors?

 A factor of a number is a whole number that divides the number evenly, leaving no remainder.
-In simpler terms, if you can divide a number by another number without getting a fraction or decimal, then the second number is a factor of the first.
-For instance, 2 is a factor of 6 because 6 divided by 2 is 3 (a whole number).
+And in simpler terms, if you can divide a number by another number without getting a fraction or decimal, then the second number is a factor of the first.
+To give you an idea, 2 is a factor of 6 because 6 divided by 2 is 3 (a whole number).
 Conversely, 3 is also a factor of 6.

 Finding the Factors of 60: A Step-by-Step Approach